gaehlerm/SoftwareEngineering/README.md

 The only remnant where pointers are still needed for technical reasons is interfaces.
 Use pointers only for interfaces and opt for modern smart pointers (unique pointer or shared pointer) and you will be fine.
 Be happy if you use Python because you don't have to bother with pointers at all.

 # 17. Properties of Variables

-Once again, things only got stated with the introduction to the data types.
+Once again, things only got started with the introduction to the data types.
 The hard part is not choosing a data type, but figuring out how to deal with them.
-How to make them interact with each other.
-Here one can easily create a huge mess if things are not considered properly.
-And even experienced programmers do not always know how to structure them properly.
-Because it is hard.
-And I’m trying to explain to you at least some very fundamental ideas to look out for.
+How to facilitate interaction between them.
+Here, one can easily create a huge mess if things are not considered properly.
+Even experienced programmers do not always know how to structure them properly.
+It is challenging.
+And I'm trying to explain to you at least some very fundamental ideas to look out for.

-The most common way to structure data is having nested classes and lists, where one class contains instances of other classes.
-There’s certainly nothing wrong with that, but sometimes there are better solutions.
+The most common way to structure data is by using nested classes and lists, where one class contains instances of other classes.
+There's certainly nothing wrong with that, but sometimes there are better solutions.

-Variables do not only have a type, but they can also have additional properties that we want to look at in this chapter.
-They can be compile-time constant, constant, mutable, member, static, dynamic or global.
+Variables do not only have a type, but they can also have additional properties that we will explore in this chapter.
+They can be compile-time constant, constant, mutable, member, static, dynamic, or global.
 And possibly many more.
-All these different types of variables have a different scope in which they can be accessed and altered.
-As always in programming, it is very convenient when you can access a variable all the time, like a global variable, for instance.
-At the same time, this is very prone to create bad code because it is coupling everything together.
-Therefore, you should always choose a variable type that is just modifiable enough to work with but doesn’t give you any more accessibility permissions than that.
+All these various types of variables have distinct scopes within which they can be accessed and modified.
+As is often the case in programming, it is very convenient to have access to a variable at all times, similar to a global variable.
+At the same time, this approach is very likely to result in poor code quality due to tightly coupling everything together.
+Therefore, you should always choose a variable type that is just modifiable enough to work with but doesn't grant more accessibility permissions than necessary.

 ## Compile-time constant

-Compile-time constant is the least powerful variable type.
+Compile-time constants are the least powerful variable type.
 They are known at the time you write the code and will never change their value.
-In Python there is no way to enforce const'ness.
-But it is generally agreed upon that variables written in all upper case are constant and may not be changed, `PI=3.14`.
-In C++ there is the `const` keyword that enforces const'ness of a variable. `const double pi=3.14`.
-Now it is not possible anymore to change the variable `pi` or the compiler returns an error.
-Keep these constants somewhere separated and don’t let them clutter your code.
-Otherwise there is nothing you can do wrong about them.
+In Python, there is no way to enforce const'ness.
+But it is generally agreed upon that variables written in all uppercase are constant and may not be changed, `PI=3.14`.
+In C++, there is the `const` keyword that enforces const'ness of a variable. `const double pi=3.14`.
+Now it is no longer possible to change the variable `pi`, or the compiler will return an error.
+Keep these constants stored separately and avoid cluttering your code.
+Otherwise, there is nothing you can do wrong with them.

-In C++ there is also the `constexpr` key word to indicate that an expression can be evaluated at compile time.
-This allows the compiler to do all kind of optimization as many expressions can be evaluated at compile time.
+In C++, there is also the `constexpr` keyword to indicate that an expression can be evaluated at compile time.
+This allows the compiler to perform various optimizations, as many expressions can be evaluated at compile time.

 ## Runtime Constant

-Compared to compile-time constants, runtime constants do not know its values at the time of compilation.
-They will be assigned at runtime upon creation of the object.
+Compared to compile-time constants, runtime constants do not know their values at the time of compilation.
+The values will be assigned at runtime upon the creation of the object.

-Once created you can pass and copy them around as much as you please.
+Once created, you can pass and copy them around as much as you please.
 You are always guaranteed to deal with the same object.
-You can even make a constant global and not suffer from the main issues of global variables.
+You can even declare a constant global variable and avoid the main issues associated with global variables.
 Though it is still recommended to pass them around as function arguments instead.
-If it's global it will be acting as a hiddeng state, making it much harder to write tests.
+If it's global, it will be acting as a hidden state, making it much harder to write tests.

 Note that in functional programming, all variables are constant.
+If you want to change a variable, you have to create a new one.

-### Constant Class instances
+### Constant Class Instances

-In C++ you can enforce an object to remain the same for as long as it exists, using the `const` keyword at the time of creation.
-In Python you cannot enforce it, but you can use the all uppercase notation to hint that a variable may not be changed.
-The usage of `const` is easy, even though it might be a little confusing at the beginning.
-Everything that should never be changed should be made constant and can be defined so at the time of creation.
-You create an object and it will remain the same until you throw it away.
-This makes life of a programmer much easier and prevents abuse of variables.
-This has once again to do with power.
-Life becomes easier if you don't have the power to change an object that should not be changed.
-It prevents you from making a mistake by changing the object.
+In C++, you can enforce an object to remain the same for as long as it exists by using the `const` keyword at the time of creation.
+In Python, you cannot enforce it, but you can use the all uppercase notation to hint that a variable may not be changed.
+The usage of `const` is straightforward, even though it might be a little confusing at first.
+Everything that should never be changed should be kept constant and defined at the time of creation.
+Once you create an object, it will remain the same until you decide to discard it (once it goes out of scope).
+This makes the life of a programmer much easier and prevents the abuse of variables.
+This is once again related to power.
+Life becomes easier when you lack the power to alter an object that should remain unchanged.
+It prevents you from making a mistake by altering the object.

-But things are not always that easy.
-You might have cases where all properties are const except one.
+// But things are not always that easy.
+In some cases, you might have all properties as constants except for one.
 Or is it?
-Let’s look at an example.
+Let's look at an example.

 // remove this example completely?
 Is it useful and "correct"?

 We have a bottle.
-It has a color, size and material.
-They are all fixed when the bottle is created.
-In our code that would be the constructor.
-These properties can never ever be changed.
+It has a color, size, and material.
+All of them are fixed when the bottle is created.
+In our code, that would be the constructor.
+These properties can never be changed.
 You could only replace the bottle with a different one.
-An instance of the bottle class should be made constant.
-In Python constant objects are defined by using all uppercase letters.
+An instance of the Bottle class should be declared as constant.
+In Python, constant objects are defined using all uppercase letters.

 ```py
 from dataclasses import dataclass